expez/evil-tests/README.md

 ## What is this?
 I've extracted the test related code from Evil proper, to make it available to package writers.
-The abstracts are very good and there's frankly no use to re-invent the wheel in order to test your evil-package.
+The abstractions are very good and there's frankly no need to re-invent the wheel in order to test your evil-package.

 ## Installation